 SUBURBIST discrimination against a person or persons who live in a particular suburb of a town or city

-SUBURBIST, a new Australian play exploring identity, passion & prejudice in Sydney’s suburbs.
+SUBURBIST, an Australian play exploring identity, passion & prejudice.

 Co-creators Julian Larnach and Kate Worsley, devised with the PYT Ensemble.